dnbaker/minicore/python/README.md

 For measures that are not Bregman divergences (for which kmeans++ sampling may not work as well), we can also use some discrete metric solvers for initial sets of points, but these are significantly slower.

 We can also try greedy farthest-point sampling for initial centers.
-This is supported in the `minocore.greedy_select`, which uses a k-center approximation algorithm.
+This is supported in the `minicore.greedy_select`, which uses a k-center approximation algorithm.

-The options for this are governed by the minocore.SumOpts object, which holds basic metadata about a clustering problem.
+The options for this are governed by the minicore.SumOpts object, which holds basic metadata about a clustering problem.
 If you set its `outlier_fraction` field to be nonzero, then this will use a randomized selection technique that is robust to outliers and can also be used to generate a coreset, if the measure is a doubling metric.